 - This recipe is really just a starting point, as you can make so many variations.
 Add shaved chocolate to make chocolate chip ice cream, or strawberries or raspberries for a fresh, creamy blend.
 I’m including a chocolate version below.

 - Make sure your ingredients are cold.
-If they are too warm, it may not form the creamy crystals needed to create this frozen dessert.
+If they are too warm, they may not form the creamy crystals needed to create this frozen dessert.

 - For a chocolate raw milk ice cream, add 1/2 cup of cocoa powder to the blender and blend thoroughly to make sure there are no chunks of cocoa powder in the mixture.

-- If you don’t have access to raw milk, you can substitute the milk for whole milk and cream for heavy whipping cream.
+- If you don’t have access to raw milk, you can substitute it with whole milk, and cream for heavy whipping cream.